civilKaos82/ruby-todos-2-0-additional-features-challenge/README.md

 $ ruby todo.rb list:completed
 ```

-This should display a list of outstanding tasks sorted by *completion date*.
+This should display a list of completed tasks sorted by *completion date*.
 The same **user experience** considerations apply here, too.

 #### Implement the tag command